 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The truth about the photo '4 sisters, we are 90 years old'
+The truth about the photo 'The four of us are 90 years old'

 AI-generated images attract thousands of interactions on Facebook.

 "We are four sisters, today we turn 90 years old, we are waiting for your congratulations."
-The caption was written along with a collage of photos, with four little girls on top and four old ladies on the bottom, all with bright smiles on their faces, attracting more than 45,000 likes, nearly 9,000 comments and more than 500 shares.
+The caption was written along with a collage photo, with four little girls on top and four old ladies on the bottom, all with bright smiles on their faces, attracting more than 45,000 likes, nearly 9,000 comments and more than 500 shares.

 Below, there are many posts congratulating the four "old people" on their health and praising their beauty.
 However, this is an AI drawing.
 The account that shared it did not even create this image itself, but took it from a foreign source.

-Despite their widespread presence, it is not easy for everyone to distinguish between AI-generated images and regular ones.
+Despite their widespread presence, it is not easy for everyone to distinguish between AI-generated images and normal ones.
 In addition to simply “like-baiting”, this content can be abused for malicious purposes, such as impersonation and spreading fake news.

-On Facebook, Instagram or X, users can easily come across images/videos created by AI.
-Content such as “We are 4 sisters” or “This girl drew a portrait of her late father but no one supported her”... attracts tens of thousands of interactions and thousands of comments.
+On Facebook, Instagram or X, users can easily come across images/ videos created by AI.
+Content such as “we are 4 sisters” or “this girl drew a portrait of her late father but no one supported her”... attracts tens of thousands of interactions and thousands of comments.

 anh tao boi AI, phan biet anh AI, phan biet video deepfake, anh AI cau like anh 1